android/architecture-samples/README.md

 **Note:** To review a different sample, replace `todo-mvp` with the name of project you want to check out.

-Open the `todoapp/` directory in Android Studio.
+3. Finally open the `todoapp/` directory in Android Studio.

-  * In Android Studio open the `todoapp/` directory.

 ## Contributors